sochachai/Drivers_Alert/README.md

 3. A threshold of culmulative drowsiness level is set to prevent false alarm of drowsiness in case of blinks. <br>

 ### Distraction Alert
 Model is trained with camera-shot images invoked by OpenCV and 200 epochs are run.
-The following describes the training process.
+The following describes the training process. <br>
 0. "shape_predictor_68_face_landmarks.dat" cannot detect side faces.
 I choose to use YOLO for the purpose of distraction alert. <br>
 1. git clone https://github.com/ultralytics/yolov5 (to the local Pycharm Project) <br>
 2. git clone https://github.com/tzutalin/labelImg (to the local Pycharm Project) <br>